-CTPIS Senior Management develops and implements the Environmental Risk Management framework and policy.
-It ensures tools and metrics to monitor exposure to environmental risks, including resilience of CTPIS's strategy to different environment risk scenarios.
+Our Senior Management develops and implements the Environmental Risk Management framework and policy.
+It ensures tools and metrics to monitor exposure to environmental risks, including resilience to different environment risk scenarios.

-In addition, the Senior Management assesses and reviews regularly the effectiveness of the framework, policies, tools and metrics and making appropriate revisions, taking into account changes in CTPIS's risk profile and business strategies.
+In addition, the Senior Management assesses and reviews regularly the effectiveness of the framework, policies, tools and metrics and making appropriate revisions, taking into account changes in the company's risk profile and business strategies.

-CTPIS Risk Management Committee reports to the Senior Management.
+Our Risk Management Committee reports to the Senior Management.
 The Committee implements the necessary processes and controls to support the framework and reviews information presented to it and, where necessary, make decisions on handling the environmental risk issues.

-b) Strategy
+b) Strategy:

+i.
 Definition of time horizons

-CTPIS identified the short horizon as up to three years, medium horizon as between three to ten years, and long term horizon as ten or more years.
+We identify the short horizon as up to three years, medium horizon as between three to ten years, and long term horizon as ten or more years.